 The Wall Pods start with a simple press mold, which will help me to create forms in clay that are approximately the same size.
 With one press mold, I press clay into the mold twice and put them together with a hanging device on the back.
 They are all smooth in the beginning.
 After that, I treat each as a blank canvas and add clay, make texture, carve, color, airbrush.

 The Wall Pods can be used alone or as part of a grouping.
-Sometimes they are intended to be together like a trio… These are fired with oxides, terra sigillata and sometimes a touch of glaze and fired 2-4 times, depending on whether they need additional layering of materials.
+Sometimes they are intended to be together as a trio… These are fired with oxides, terra sigillata, and sometimes a touch of glaze and fired 2-4 times, depending on whether they need additional layering of materials.

 I loved all the unique shapes/colors of the pieces from your installation.
 What inspired the unique shapes and colors for this particular installation?

-As for the Pod Triangle for the Umstead, I knew I wanted a variety of subtle color and texture to represent aspects of all my favorite plant materials.
+As for the Pod Triangle for the Umstead, I knew I wanted a variety of subtle colors and textures to represent aspects of all my favorite plant materials.
 Sometimes it is easy to figure out what the inspiration is but at other times, I am more playful in the way I might combine aspects of several favorites.